LeKinaSa/tvvs-proj/assignments/5/report.md

 ### Code Coverage after implementing more tests
-Once again, we run the command `mvn test -DskipTests` to skip the tests during the build phase and be able to run JaCoCo and generate its report.
+Once again, we run the command `mvn test && mvn jacoco:report` to run the tests and generate the JaCoCo report.

 ![JaCoCo After](img/jacoco_after.png)